eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 Once again, the difference is made more than clear.
 Stwo is made for proving traces of programs.
-These benchmarks were not run for a real trace, but for a simulated one, using an adaptation of the Fibonacci sequence.
+These benchmarks were not run for a real trace, but for a simulated one, using a variant of the Fibonacci sequence.

 ## Conclusions